OpenFLUID/pyopenfluid/README.rst

 Overview
 ========

-This Package allows to load, parameterize, run and analyze OpenFLUID simulations from Python.
+This package allows to load, parameterize, run and analyze OpenFLUID simulations from Python.

 It is compatible with Python 3 and requires that the `OpenFLUID platform <https://www.openfluid-project.org/>`_ is already installed